 - Resort airline check-in service may be temporarily unavailable.

 You can expect the following changes to amenities and recreation at Walt Disney World Resort hotels:

-- Feature pools may operate with reduced hours; leisure pools will be open 24 hours a day.
+- Feature pools may operate with reduced hours; leisure pools will be open 24-hours a day.

 - Select poolside activities may be available at select resort hotels.

-- Instructor-led fitness classes will not be available.
+- Instructor-led fitness classes are unavailable.

 - In merchandise locations throughout Walt Disney World Resort, guests will continue to discover favorite Disney items, with some modifications to the shopping experience that will help in managing capacity and fostering physical distancing.

 - New collection product launches and limited-edition merchandise will not be available for in-person purchases at Walt Disney World Resort until further notice.
 As always, guests can find these items on shopDisney, subject to availability.